WhatTheDickens/engl340-s24/mod-6/outcomes.md

 - We'll discuss *Walden* and continue exploring TEI.

-***Class work:*** *In your folder for 2-28, share your journal file for the day with note about TEI.
-In addition, leave a comment on a passage in* Walden *from one of the chapters assigned for today.*
+***Class work:*** *In your folder for 2-28, share your journal file for the day with notes about TEI.
+In addition, leave a comment in the margin of a passage from* Walden *that's in one of the chapters assigned for today.*

 ## Friday, March 1